Ashevita/holbertonschool-simple_shell/README.md

 To compile the Simple Shell, run:

 ~~~~
-gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o simple_shell
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o shell
 ~~~~

-This creates an executable named simple_shell.
+This creates an executable named shell.

 ## Interactive Mode
 Open a terminal.

-Navigate to the directory with the simple_shell executable.
+Navigate to the directory with the shell executable.

 Run the shell: